Home > Digital technologies > Web3, miracle or mirage?

 These virtual worlds, which for the time being resemble online video games such as League of Legends or Fortnite, are destined to succeed the current social networks.
 The Facebook group, renamed Meta for a reason, would not have spent fifteen billion dollars building its metaverse, Horizon Worlds, without reason.
 According to research firm Gartner, by 2026, one person in four will spend at least one hour a day in the metaverse, playing, chatting, working, shopping or learning.

 Corporate use cases are also numerous.
-First and foremost, the metaverse is set to revolutionise the way work is organised.
+First and foremost, the metaverse should revolutionise the way work is organised.
 From a virtual office, it will be possible to conduct job interviews, take the successful candidate on an immersive 100 % onboarding programme, and then train them remotely.
 The company will also be able to organise events and seminars on its site.
 When it comes to collaborative working, the metaverse will offer a user experience that is far more engaging than videoconferencing sessions with Zoom, Microsoft Teams or Google Meet.

 A number of sectors could see their business model revisited.
 Property professionals are already offering their customers from afar the chance to visit a property using a virtual reality headset.
 In tourism, travellers will be able to walk through their future destination before actually going there.
 Other use cases are emerging in the field of maintenance, with metavers enabling an operator to repeat over and over again what needs to be done without affecting the equipment being maintained.
 The construction and industrial sectors are already familiar with the concept of the digital twin.
 This virtual double of a building or factory helps to optimise its design and then its operation.